4ndersson/epg-config-operator/README.md

 - docker version 17.03+.
 - kubectl version v1.11.3+.
 - Access to a Kubernetes v1.11.3+ cluster.
+- A custom configmap created which contains provided and consumed contracts that will be added to each synced EPG, see `config/samples/default-epg-contracts.yaml`.

 ### To Deploy on the cluster (alt 1)
 **Clone this repo:**